JetBrains/guide/site/javascript/tips/create-scratch/index.md

 date: 2020-03-16
 title: Working with Scratch Files
 subtitle: >-
-  Create scratches to make notes or work with code outside of the project context.
+  Create scratches to make notes or work with code outside the project context.
 topics:
   - editing
 author: er